shaheennabi/Reinforcement-or-Deep-Reinforcement-Learning-Practices-and-Mini-Projects/README.md

 # Reinforcement Learninig: Zero to Hero
-this repository was planned to, to have theiry of every topic, but i dont get enough time to document everything. now only necessary and popular algorithms will be covered.
+this repository was planned, to have theory of every topic, but I dont get enough time to document everything. now only necessary and popular algorithms will be covered.

 This reinforcement learning series is inspired by the Google DeepMind XUCL Reinforcement Learning YouTube series.
 Everything in this repository is structured according to the content taught by Research Scientist **Hado van Hasselt**, **Diana Borsa**, and Research Engineer **Matteo Hessel**.